KwanLab/Autometa/docs/source/running-autometa.rst

     nf-core launch KwanLab/Autometa

-You will then be asked to choose "Web based" or "Command line".
+You will then be asked to choose "Web based" or "Command line" in order to select/provide options.
 While it is possible to use the command line version, it is preferred and easier to use the web-based GUI.
 Use the arrow keys to select one or the other and then press return/enter.